“One of the greatest Legacies of the Sochi 2014 Games will be the introduction of world class ‘Green’ Building practices to Russia.”

 - International Olympic Committee – Sustainability Through Sports

-- GREEN STANDARDS Eco-Certification Center – Overview
+- GREEN STANDARDS Eco-Certification Center – Overview (link inactive as of February 2017)

 - Internet Archive – Russian Federation 2014 Winter Olympic Candidate Bid Documents